 Step 3: Knead the dough with your hands for a couple of minutes.
 Then form a dough ball and let it rest.
 This gives the coconut flour and psyllium time to absorb the moisture.

-Step 4: Cut the batter into 4 pieces and roll small balls.
+Step 4: Cut the dough ball into 4 pieces and roll small balls.
 Place a ball between 2 sheets of parchment paper and flatten with your hands.
-Then, roll out thinly using a rolling pin.
+Then, roll it out thinly using a rolling pin.

 Step 5: Remove the top parchment.
 Take a saucepan lid with circa 15 cm diameter and cut out a circular shape.
 Remove the cutoffs on the edges.